apache/royale-docs/create-an-application/application-tutorial.md

 A complete tutorial on how to build a simple Royale application

-This tutorial will take you through building an app that displays the commit logs for the Royale project by connecting to the [GitHub](https://github.com){:target='_blank'} servers.
+This tutorial will take you through building an app that displays the commit logs for the Apache Royale project by connecting to its [GitHub](https://github.com){:target='_blank'} repository on the Apache servers.

 At the end of this tutorial we'll get the following: